How to use Google Sheets – A Detailed Guide for Getting Started

 create-a-chart

 • Go to the menu bar, click the Insert menu, and then choose the Chart.
 This will insert a simple line chart, which is the default chart.
-Or you can also use the insert chart button on the toolbar.
+You can also use the Insert Chart button on the toolbar.

 choose-chart-option